 ARK Funds' Exposure To Digital Assets

 While investing directly in cryptocurrencies remains a popular option for gaining exposure to digital assets, many investors seek to benefit indirectly through publicly-traded companies that operate within the digital asset sector.
 The ARK Innovation ETF (ARKK), ARK Next Generation Internet ETF (ARKW), and ARK Fintech Innovation ETF (ARKF) all offer exposure to momentum in digital assets.
 One prominent example is Coinbase (COIN), the largest US-based cryptocurrency exchange.
-Coinbase is known for its regulatory compliance as a US publicly-listed company and gives investors a structured and compliant way to access the growth of digital assets without directly holding individual cryptocurrencies.
+Coinbase is known for its regulatory compliance as a US publicly-listed company and gives investors a way to access the potential growth of digital assets without directly holding individual cryptocurrencies.
 ARK ETFs ARKK, ARKW, and ARKF all hold and offer investors exposure to COIN, which has rallied significantly in the wake of Trump’s victory.

 ARKK, ARKW, and ARKF also hold Block (formerly Square) (SQ) and Robinhood (HOOD), which provide additional exposure to digital wallets and emerging digital payment systems.
 Block’s Cash App integrates Bitcoin, allowing users to buy, sell, and transact in cryptocurrency; and Robinhood offers a cryptocurrency trading feature, making both companies key players in the broader digital finance ecosystem.